manas12709/flocker/_posts/Mihir Final Retrospective/2025-02-26-featurereflection_and_selfgrade.md

 As of Sunday, March 2 at 2:20 AM, I am the leading contributor in the frontend, and 3rd highest in the backend with one of the most amount of lines added into our repository.

 In total, I have committed over 90 times this trimester.
-Averaging that out over 60 - 5 days of finals week, even including days I was sick/absent, this equates to about 1-2 commits per day.
+Removing some of the one liner fix commits and averaging that out over 60 - 5 days of finals week, even including days I was sick/absent, this equates to about 1-2 commits per day.
 I think this is extremely steady and progressive work.

 My work has been good this trimester, however, there are definitely things to improve on.